lxmrc/lxmrc.github.io/_posts/2020-11-26-diy-everything.md

 ## Final thoughts

 Obviously I've skipped over a lot of troubleshooting and missteps and the hours spent on StackOverflow it took to get everything working.
-Overall this whole process took me around 12-16 hours over several days, and it was getting past two or three specific errors (which I've skipped over in writing this) that took up the bulk of that time.
+Overall this whole process took me around 12-16 hours over several days, and it was getting past two or three specific errors that took up the bulk of that time.

 An important realisation I had is that this would have taken much longer, or I might not have been able to do it at all, if it weren't for other people's blog posts.